 In 1939 he opened the Tropic Village room, with moonlit dining and dancing amidst a grove of faux coco palms, and music by Stone’s Hawaiians.
 A freighter-shaped bar — the S.S.
 Tropic — served tropical rum drinks.
 Design and murals were by local artist Russell Dale Moffett (Mexican Village murals).

-‘Where Good Fellows Get Together’The ex-navy chief also ran the The Gay Nineties nightclub one block west on Second, in was then known as the sailor’s entertainment district.
+‘Where Good Fellows Get Together’The ex-navy chief also ran the The Gay Nineties nightclub one block west on Second, in what was then known as the sailor’s entertainment district.

 No wonder he moved The Tropic Cafe here, Third Avenue was ‘Neon Row.’
 Its bars, cafes, nightclubs and other mob-controlled businesses catered to the military man with a fresh paycheck looking for a good time.